ZootHii/LibGDX/README.md

   </p>

 <p align="center">
- <b>NOT COMPLITED</b> <i>Hyper Casual</i> type game, move your finger to move the Core.
+ <b>NOT COMPLITED</b> <i>Hyper Casual</i> type game, touch anywhere on the screen and move your finger to move the Core.
 For every spaceship that you dodged you will gain points.
  </p>

  <p align="center">